RedisLabs/redislabs-docs/content/rs/administering/designing-production/supported-clients-browsers.md

 alwaysopen: false
 categories: ["RS"]
 ---
-You can configuration Redis Enterprise Software (RS) programmatically with client libraries or manually with the RS Web Console.
+You can configure Redis Enterprise Software (RS) programmatically with client libraries or manually with the RS Web Console.

 ## Redis Client Libraries